Rules And Usage Of The Present Perfect Tense With Examples

 3. To talk about life experience or accomplishment –

-Another use of the present perfect tense is to talk about life experiences and accomplishments.
+Another use of the present perfect tense is to discuss life experiences and achievements.

 4. Finished Actions or events –

-The present perfect tense is used to talk about a finished action (action completed recently).
+The present perfect tense is also used to talk about a finished action (action completed recently).

 Present perfect tense examples for finished actions